3mdeb/blog.3mdeb.com/source/_posts/2016-03-26-pc-engines-apu2-xen-installation.markdown

 <a class="fancybox" rel="group" href="/assets/images/pxe_srv_apu2.png"><img src="/assets/images/pxe_srv_apu2.png" alt=""/></a>

-In short Raspberry Pi contain out PXE server configured in previous post.
+In short Raspberry Pi contain our PXE server configured in previous post.
-TL-MR3420 is out DHCP server and PC Engines APU2A4 is out target box where we want to install Debian and confiure Xen.
+TL-MR3420 is our DHCP server and PC Engines APU2A4 is our target box where we want to install Debian.

 We need to change `eth0` configuration, so our PXE server will get IP automatically from DHCP: